-On October 1, 2020, the Company entered into an Amendment No. 3 to the Purchase Warrant for shares of our common stock (the "Amendment No. 3") with Special Situations Investing Group II, LLC (as successor in interest to Goldman Sachs & Co.
-LLC) (the "Warrant Holder") that amended that certain Purchase Warrant for shares of our common stock originally issued by the Company to Goldman Sachs & Co.
+On October 1, 2020, we entered into an Amendment No. 3 to the Purchase Warrant for shares of our Common Stock (the "Amendment No. 3") with Special Situations Investing Group II, LLC (as successor in interest to Goldman Sachs & Co.
+LLC) (the "Warrant Holder") that amended that certain Purchase Warrant for shares of our Common Stock originally issued by the Company to Goldman Sachs & Co.
 LLC, dated February 4, 2019, as amended (the "Original Warrant").
-As of June 30, 2021, the holder may purchase shares of the Company's common stock in an aggregate amount of up to 291,295 shares at an exercise price of \$4.76.
+As of June 30, 2022, the holder may purchase shares of our Common Stock in an aggregate amount of up to 291,295 shares at an exercise price of \$4.76 per share.